- Acid reflux is a common condition. It occurs when stomach acids and other stomach contents back up into the esophagus.

 - vomit or burp a lot

 These symptoms should be taken seriously.
-They can potentially signify the presence of another disorder called peptic ulcers disease.
-Such ulcers cause their own chronic symptoms, can bleed on occasion, and in a few cases, if left untreated, they can burrow all the way through the stomach leading to a medical emergency (perforation).
+They can potentially signify the presence of another disorder called peptic ulcer disease.
+Such ulcers cause their own chronic symptoms and can bleed on occasion.
+In a few cases, if left untreated, they can burrow all the way through the stomach leading to a medical emergency called perforation.

-According to the American Academy of Family Physicians, at least 7 to 10 percent of adults over age 50 have dysphagia.
+Difficulty swallowing, or dysphagia, affects at least 1 in 25 adults every year.
 This is a condition in which swallowing is difficult or painful.
 There are many potential causes of dysphagia.
 In addition to GERD, it can be caused by:

 - multiple sclerosis